Can You Start Your Seedlings with LED Lights?

 Keep an eye on your seedlings as they grow.
 They may not be getting enough light if they look long or stretched.
 You may need to move the lights closer.
 If, on the other hand, you see signs of drying out or burning, the lights may be too close.

-Have you tried using LED lights for starting seeds?
-Share your experiences and any tips you’ve discovered in the comments below.
+Have you tried using LED lights for seed starting?
+What’s worked (or not worked) for you?
+Share your experiences and any tips in the comments below!